openshift/rosa/CONTRIBUTING.md

 `.golangciversion` file is read by the `lint` job commands there: https://github.com/openshift/release/blob/master/ci-operator/config/openshift/rosa/openshift-rosa-master.yaml

+## Contributing and Error Handling in Cobra

+1. If you are contributing code, please ensure that you are handling errors properly.
+Please use `Run: run` instead of `RunE: runE` when writing commands, in order to stop the **usage info** being printed when an error is returned.

 ## GitHub Workflows

 This repository also uses GitHub actions which are configured at `./github/workflows`